 When one first gets into the wine making industry you have to work at getting a few harvests under your belt to gain experience.
-One does this by changing hemispheres.
+This is done by changing hemispheres.
 You essentially spend 6 months in one hemisphere, undertaking a harvest within this time, then change to the other side of the world and repeat.
-Some even manage 3 harvests a year, which takes some real organising.
+Some even manage 3 harvests a year, which takes real organising.
 And don’t talk to me about visas.

 By the way, a harvest widow does not just apply to the wine industry, but all agricultural industry’s.
 And, there is in fact a fairly decent support network out there or helpful hints, forums, chat groups, etc. If you find yourself in a Harvest Widow situation, do check them out.
 There really is no reason to find yourself ‘alone’ at harvest time.